-- Communicate clearly to the congregation the new role of the current pastor - Emphasize the importance of keeping boundaries
+• Communicate clearly to the congregation the new role of the current pastor • Emphasize the importance of keeping boundaries

 Exercise Discussion with Transition Team and Current Pastor What will your team do to prepare for an effective transition?
-What about his against the fallowed along by dominating the transition?
 What church issues need to be followed closely during the transition?
 Are there parsonage issues to be addressed prior to the incoming pastor's arrival?
 Are there church office or pastor's office issues that need to be addressed?
 Who will take charge of assembling the information?
 What help is needed to assemble the information?